 Teaching communities/groups or networks are key to launching or improving your TEFL career!
 First and foremost, surrounding yourself with like-minded teachers who are in the exact same boat as you is going to benefit you hugely.
 Sharing ideas and lesson plans is just one of the things that are exchanged on the daily.
 Not to forget free resources and sharing personal stories too!
 We suggest adding yourselves to all these groups and networks as soon as possible.
 The next step is to share a little bit about yourself and your plan with TEFL – you never know what people might have to offer!
 A simple google search for these groups works well but also searching on the likes of Facebook or Linked in for groups along the lines of “Teaching Online ”.
 Add yourself to all of the groups and take 15 mins each day to check in and update yourself on any useful information or material.

 As well as online groups, make sure to join all the ESL in-person groups and networks in your local areas.
-Most universities and colleges have language centers that are primarily focused on non-native speakers and the TEFL or TESOL industry.
-Calling in to these centers or ringing around is definitely worth it!
+Calling one of these centers or ringing around is definitely worth it!
 These centers can sometimes organize coffee meet ups for teachers where they might exchange ideas and materials.